1947 anti-Jewish riots in Aden

 The Aden riots of December 2–4, 1947 targeted the Jewish community in the British Colony of Aden.
-The riots broke out from a planned three-day Arab general strike in protest of United Nations General Assembly Resolution 181 (II), which created a partition plan for Palestine.
-The riots resulted in the deaths of 82 Jews, 33 Arabs, 4 Muslim Indians, and one Somali, as well as wide-scale devastation of the local Jewish community of Aden.
+During the civil war phase of the 1948 Palestine war, the riots broke out from a planned three-day Arab general strike in protest of United Nations General Assembly Resolution 181 (II), which created a partition plan for Mandatory Palestine.
+The riots resulted in the deaths of 82 Jews, as well as wide-scale devastation of the local Jewish community of Aden, including the complete looting of 60% of Jewish-owned businesses and the destruction of a synagogue and the two Jewish schools.
+There were also 33 Arabs, 4 Muslim Indians, and one Somali killed during the riots.
 The Aden Protectorate Levies, a military force of local Arab-Muslim recruits dispatched by the British governor Reginald Champion to quell the riots, were responsible for much of the killing.

+The greatly diminished Jewish sense of security resulting from the riots and the economic devastation to their businesses and properties that resulted led to the rapid decline of the Jewish community and mass departure to Israel of a majority of its members in the subsequent three years and the complete demise of Adeni Jewry by 1967.

 Background

 Aden, under British rule since 1839, had a sizable Jewish community—about 8,550 at the time of the riots—living alongside its Muslim population.
-Jews and Muslims coexisted relatively congenially, and instances of violence against Jews were highly irregular.
+Jews and Muslims coexisted relatively congenially, and previous instances of violence against Jews were highly unusual.

 In the 1940s, however, radical anti-British and anti-Zionist sentiment increased, fomented by the sectarian conflict in Palestine and supported by the proliferation of radios which could catch broadcasts from Cairo and of Egyptian print media, particularly among the learned.
 Visits of Palestinian Arabs to Aden and expressions of anti-Jewish sentiments became common.
 Additionally, tens of thousands of Arab tribesmen migrated to Aden from North Yemen and the Protectorates during World War II in search of work as manual laborers.
 These conditions contributed to the deterioration of relations between Muslims and Jews and to increased hostility of Muslims toward the Jews in Aden.